clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_

+- **Main listing**
-The main listing does not reauires much preprocessing, if not split the amenities features, which in its original from combine the 100 differents possible amenities (from Dishwasher to children toys).
+The main listing does not requires much preprocessing, if not split the amenities features, which in its original form combine the 100 differents possible amenities (from Dishwasher to children toys) in a single column.

+- **Text reviews**
-The text reviews require a specific processing.
+The text reviews do require a specific processing.
-We use the **detect_lang** package from google to indentify the language of each review.
+We use the **detect_lang** package from google to identify the language of each review.
-Then, we select the reviews written in english, vectorize them using the TFIDF method and finally reduce the dimensionality via the Principal Components Analsysis.
+Then, we select the reviews written in english, vectorize them using the TFIDF method and finally reduce the dimensionality via the Principal Components Analsysis for each city.

+- **Appartements pictures**
-For the pictures, after having scrapped the pictures from the Airbnb website (110,020 pictures), and converted them into numpy arrays, we implement the following operations :
+For the pictures, after having scrapped the pictures from the Airbnb website (110,020 pictures),we implement the following operations :

-- compute the brightness and contrast,
+- compute the brightness and contrast for each picture,
-- compute the 5 top colors via a K-Means clustering on the the RGB features.
+- compute the 5 top colors via a K-Means clustering on the the RGB features for each picture
+- compute a greyscale numpy array for each picture.
-- compute a PCA for the greyscale pictures.
+- compute a PCA for each city.

+The PCA implementation at the level of the city is justified by the limited computing resources.
+Otherwise, it would have been optimal to run a PCA on both greyscale picture and TFIDF text vectors on the whole dataset.